chantzos/__/README.md

 ...
 ```

-Briefly the ideal concept in an ala list sentence:
+But, briefly the ideal concept in an ala list sentence:
   in a unix like operating system,
   self built-able and controlled,
   applications with a personalized and uniform interface,
   with a drawing that doesn't stress the eyes much,
   and gets as much screen space it deserves,
   without distracted pop ups (unless its called by us),
   total controlled with the keyboard,
   with share bindings,
   same workflow,
   and similar interface under X or a virtual console,
   with an implementation,
   which is written in a familiar pleasant language,
     - compact but understandable (like S-Lang)
   with few dependencies (mostly in libraries),
   that can be carried (static build),
   that can load instantly,
-  even at very early boot process as process id 0,
+  even at very early boot process as process id 1,
   fast,
   with an efficient memory usage,
   with organized code,
   easy to understand,
   compact (shareable code),
   with enough information when the bug occurs,
   without bringing down the system,
   that can be healed at runtime (without restarting)
   and ...
   freedom (through knowledge and responsibility to get out of edges)
   with an evaluation console executing strings

 in a summary the absolute control over every bit (that is, ideally)